JetBrains/intellij-platform-gradle-plugin/INTEGRATION_TESTS.md

-# Gradle IntelliJ Plugin Integration Tests
+# IntelliJ Platform Gradle Plugin Integration Tests

 ## Purpose of running Integration Tests

-The Gradle IntelliJ Plugin already contains a set of unit tests, but in some cases, it is not enough when a more complex configuration is used.
+The IntelliJ Platform Gradle Plugin already contains a set of unit tests, but in some cases, it is not enough when a more complex configuration is used.

-Integration Tests are supposed to build the Gradle IntelliJ Plugin from the sources held in the currently used branch (i.e., for specific commits, pull request) and use it against the curated list of subprojects.
+Integration Tests are supposed to build the IntelliJ Platform Gradle Plugin from the sources held in the currently used branch (i.e., for specific commits, pull request) and use it against the curated list of subprojects.

 Each of the Integration Tests is a standalone project that focuses on a specific use-case, like patching the `plugin.xml` file, running one of the small IDEs with extra dependencies and feature implemented, etc.